"I've Unlearned Eurocentric Beauty Ideals": Gabrielle Union On Her Big Chop

 Union says that, at 48 years old, she's adopted a helpful fuck-it mentality that enabled her to not second-guess or overthink chopping her hair short.
 "I really wanted to try different styles, so I was like, pardon my French: Fuck it — that's what your 40s are about," she says.
 "I actually wish more people would embrace that before they got to 40.
 Honestly, I felt nothing but freedom and joy cutting my hair."

 It helped that Union's close friend and business partner is hairstylist Larry Sims, who was beyond excited to take her short.
-For the past year, the two have been working to expand the Flawless by Gabrielle Union hair-care line, creating affordable products (all under $10) that cater to textured hair.
+For the past year, the two have been working to expand the Flawless by Gabrielle Union hair-care line, creating affordable products that cater to textured hair.

 From a market-research perspective, Union says her "newly-shorn locs" are perfect for product testing.
 "With short hair, there are all these different styling opportunities," she says.
 "It's long enough that I can do braids, or play with more structured styles.
 Right now, we have some new products that are coming out that I'm trying.
 But I wouldn't have had the opportunity to be a guinea pig if I still had longer hair.
 See, you might think that short hair would make you feel smaller, but really, it makes me feel giant."